 Timothy has been working with wood off and on for many years, starting in his father’s woodshop and being taught careful use of and care for tools.
 The source material for utensils on this site is found, reclaimed or legacy-cut lumber, in an attempt to not only reduce ecological footprint but extend the life of existing wood.

 A multidisciplinarian, Timothy has studied Historical Linguistics, Still Photography & darkroom, print-making, and Enterprise IT.
-He lives in Bowmanville, Ontario where his children attend school.
+He lives in Bowmanville, Ontario where one of his children attends school while the other is now off at University.

 He may be reached here.